Excis3/excis3.github.io/_posts/2025-05-14-Shitty-reports-what-not-to-do.md

 2. Now send that request to repeater and replace the host header with 'google.com'
 3. Send the request and see that you get redirected to google.com
 ```
-**Recap:** This is a host header injection with no exploit scenario or impact.
-This can't be used as an open redirect or does not affect other users.
-Host header injections get reported a lot, but only a few are valid.
-This requires some deeper researche and understanding of the application.
+**Recap:** This is a host header injection, but without any exploit scenario or demonstrated impact.
+It can’t be used for an open redirect, doesn’t affect other users, and doesn’t lead to any meaningful security consequence.
+**Host header injections** are reported frequently, but only a small number are actually valid.
+To be considered a real issue, the injection must result in something exploitable, like bypassing security checks, triggering password reset links to the wrong host, or enabling cache poisoning.
+Validating this kind of bug often requires deeper research and a solid understanding of how the application handles headers behind the scenes.